 All instructional classrooms should be equipped with an instructional computer, data projector and screen.
-Most instructional computers are connected to a DVD recorder so that the recording is played via the computer and projected from the data projector to the screen.
 Many classrooms also have a document camera.
-Adjunct faculty should make their classroom equipment preferences known at least three months before a class start date.
+Adjunct faculty should make their classroom equipment preferences known at least three days before a class start date.
 If additional equipment is needed, make a request at least two days in advance.
 Email your program area administrative assistant for additional equipment requests.